joshua-shorterivey/regression_project/README.md

 |Feature|Datatype|Definition|
 |:-----|:-----|:-----|
-bathrooms       | 4225 non-null   float64 | customer company identification code
+bathrooms       | 4225 non-null   float64 | number of bathrooms in home
-bedrooms        | 4225 non-null   float64 | customer gender
+bedrooms        | 4225 non-null   float64 | number of bedrooms in home
-county          | 4225 non-null   object  | customer status as senior citizen area            | 4225 non-null   float64 | customer partner status
-home_size       | 4225 non-null   object | customer dependent status
-home_age        | 4225 non-null   int64  | customer tenure in months
+county          | 4225 non-null   object  | county of home based on FIPS code area            | 4225 non-null   float64 | area of home in calculated square feet home_size       | 4225 non-null   object | size of home grouped in category by square feet home_age        | 4225 non-null   int64  | age of home
-decades         | 4225 non-null   object | customer phone service status est_tax_rate    | 4225 non-null   float64 | customer subscription to multiple phone lines
+decades         | 4225 non-null   object | decade in which home was constructed est_tax_rate    | 4225 non-null   float64 | calculated estimnated tax rate bbased on home value and paid tax